ravisingh110705-ml/telco-churn-prediction/README.md

 ## Other Projects
 - [Titanic Survival Prediction](https://github.com/ravisingh110705-ml/titanic-survival-prediction)
 - [Heart Disease Prediction](https://github.com/ravisingh110705-ml/heart-disease-prediction)
-- [Medical Insurance Cost Prediction](https://github.com/ravisingh110705-ml/medical-insurance-cost-prediction)a model onto data with no genuine signal, I diagnosed the issue and moved to a properly structured housing dataset instead.
+- [Medical Insurance Cost Prediction](https://github.com/ravisingh110705-ml/medical-insurance-cost-prediction) a model onto data with no genuine signal, I diagnosed the issue and moved to a properly structured housing dataset instead.
 Not every dataset is worth modeling — recognizing that early is part of the process.